Developer Guide

 User Interface.

-Upon start up of Jarvis’ Graphical User Interface, the first step of calling LogicManager
+Upon start up of Jarvis’ Graphical User Interface, the first step of calling LogicManager’s execute method is

 similar syncing of summary details.